RealByter/kvm/notes.md

 that it's not running on a qemu machine.
 A smarter approach would be to indeed make it a qemu machine.
 This requires having an appropriate qemu config file - needs research.

-Also there has been write to CMOS that I didn't take note of - Need to figure out what each read/write means
+Also there has been write to CMOS that I didn't take note of - Need to figure out what each read/write means - can figure out from the seabios code

 Lastly I stopped when the seabios attempted to write 0 to 0xd. which is apparently related to DMA.
-Meaning I now have to support DMA.
+Meaning I now have to support DMA. - Partially DONE

 Before that:
-I want to clean the kvm code and export the if's into functions and files.
-I think this is the time to make the general io handler.
-I want to be able to give init and handle commands in addition to port ranges
+I want to clean the kvm code and export the if's into functions and files. - DONE I think this is the time to make the general io handler.
+I want to be able to give init and handle commands in addition to port ranges - DONE
-Then I want to call all the init methods and be able to send the exit io to the correct handler
+Then I want to call all the init methods and be able to send the exit io to the correct handler - DONE

 Next steps:
 Manage interrupts in the pic - DONE